apache/druid/docs/content/tutorials/cluster.md

 your needs.

 This simple cluster will feature:
+ - A single Master server to host the Coordinator and Overlord processes
  - Scalable, fault-tolerant Data servers running Historical and MiddleManager processes
- - Query servers, hosting Druid broker processes
+ - Query servers, hosting Druid Broker processes
- - A single Master server to host the Coordinator and Overlord processes

 In production, we recommend deploying multiple Master servers with Coordinator and Overlord processes in a fault-tolerant configuration as well.